-This manual is dedicated to the numerous field setting personnel, field instructors, and agencies who collaborate with us each year to develop quality field education placements for our social work students.
-These individuals graciously and generously give of their time, expertise, and wisdom.
+This manual is dedicated to the numerous field setting personnel and field instructors who collaborate with us each year to develop quality field education placements for our social work students.
+These individuals have graciously and generously given of their time, expertise, and wisdom.

-Candy Dolcy, MSW Director of Field Education candydolcy@southern.edu 423-236-2630
+Candy Dolcy, MSW

+Director of Field Education

+candydolcy@southern.edu

+423-236-2630